linux-china/rsocket_cpp_server/README.md

 * Refer setup recipe in justfile
 * Install rsocket-cpp from https://github.com/rsocket/rsocket-cpp

+### Ubuntu Setup

+You need to build Folly, rsocket-cpp and leveldb from source code.
+Please refer setup_ubuntu in justfile.

 ### RSocket protocol for LevelDB

 * metadata's format is like levelDB's method + " " + key, such as "get nick", "delete nick"